-With the Holidays fast approaching, you (like many around the world) may be celebrating at a time when alcohol consumption is at its highest.
-There will be lots of Public Service Announcements (PSA) telling you to drink responsibly and not to drink and drive.
-Bodymatter would like to add its own PSA: Alcohol may be harmful to a goodnight’s sleep.
+You have heard the public service announcements telling you to drink responsibly and not to drink and drive.
+At SleepWatch, we'd like to add our own public service announcement: Alcohol may be harmful to a goodnight’s sleep.
 If you are tracking your sleep and rarely consume alcohol, don’t be surprised if you awaken in the morning feeling less rested after a few spiked eggnogs.

 For years, people have been under the impression that a drink after work or a nightcap at bedtime would help them relax or—perhaps better yet—get a good night’s sleep.
 In fact, 20% of Americans currently use alcohol as their preferred sleep aid.
 Scientific evidence points to the fact that alcohol has complex effects on our sleep and in aggregate is detrimental to our health.

 The effects of alcohol on the brain are complex and have two distinct phases.
 Initially, alcohol acts as a stimulant.
 Your brain is flooded with endorphins which make you feel good and more self-confident—perhaps more talkative at that holiday party and less socially inhibited than we might otherwise be.
 Later, after alcohol has been in the system for a while, the stimulating effects wain and become sedating.
 Some recent research suggests that the stimulating effects of alcohol may be magnified during the early evening and bedtime.
 While it has been assumed that alcohol affects sleep by altering the circadian rhythm, recent studies suggest that alcohol may interfere with the body’s system for regulating sleep.